-I love old buckets.
+Old buckets are your best friend.
 All you need to do to turn one into a great container garden is to pound some nail holes in the bottom for drainage.
-I filled this one with an ornamental grass, blue fescue, some creeping Jenny, to spill over the sides, and portulaca, also known as moss rose.Continue to 11 of 27 below.
+This one is filled with ornamental grass, blue fescue, some creeping Jenny, to spill over the sides, and portulaca, also known as moss rose.Continue to 11 of 27 below.

 11 of 27

 Nasturtiums are great container garden flowers.
 They come in many colors and are easy to grow and very hardy.
 They thrive in poor soil and you can eat the flowers and leaves.
 The round leaves are beautiful and are very spicy—a great addition to a summer salad.

 This container garden picture was taken in Ireland, where nasturtiums grow almost like weeds.
 Made of rough stones, this container garden, looked fabulous with nasturtiums spilling out from between them.Continue to 12 of 27 below.

 This simple container garden filled with million bells, verbena, and creeping Jenny will bloom all summer.
 It is super easy to take care of and would be a great container garden for a beginner.
 Be careful though: Creeping Jenny can be pretty aggressive and will grow wherever it falls.Continue to 13 of 27 below.